The-Ronin-Project/contract-event-interop-resource-internal/README.md

 # Scope

 Included in this schema are Interops resource events and supporting data for resource tracking and flow control.

 ### MetaData

 MetaData is an optional (and thus passive) object that contains any amount of tracking data that Interops may want to provide.

 ### FlowOptions

 Provides a way to differentiate downstream processing when getting re-processing requests from data platform vss validation server:

 - Data Platform reloads only reload the specific entities (nothing downstream).
 - Validation trigger downstream processing.
 - Both cases ensure the data normalization registry and mappings are refreshed in the Interops cache.

 FlowOptions is an optional (and thus passive) object that contains any number of optional flow controls that Interops may want to provide.

+# Development

+## POJO Generation

+If you have updated an event, building the project (`./gradlew buld`) will generate an updated version of the classes visible in `build/generated-sources` that can be used for manual validation of the generated objects.

 # Links

 - [Event Contract Management Standard](https://projectronin.atlassian.net/wiki/spaces/ENG/pages/1797521454/Event+Contract+Management+Standard)
 - [Ronin Event Standard](https://projectronin.atlassian.net/wiki/spaces/ENG/pages/1748041738/Ronin+Event+Standard)
 - [Event Topic Standards](https://projectronin.atlassian.net/wiki/spaces/ENG/pages/1765998701/Event+Topic+Standards)